Spectra of Jacobi operators via connection coefficient matrices: Conclusions

 This paper also opens some broader avenues for future research.
 The connection coefficient matrix can be defined for any two Jacobi operators $J$ and $D$.
 It is natural to explore what structure $C_{J\to D}$ has when $D$ is a different reference operator to $\Delta$, and $J$ is a finite rank, trace class, or compact perturbation of $D$.
 For example, do perturbations of the Jacobi operator with periodic entries \cite{damanik2010perturbations,geronimo1986orthogonal} have structured connection coefficient matrices?
 Beyond periodic Jacobi operators, it would be interesting from the viewpoint of ergodic theory if we could facilitate the study and computation of almost-periodic Jacobi operators, such as the discrete almost-Mathieu operator \cite{deift2008some}.
 Perturbations of the Jacobi operators for Laguerre polynomials and the Hermite polynomials could also be of interest, but challenges associated with the unboundedness of these operators could hamper progress \cite{olverDLMF}.
 Discrete Schr\"odinger operators with non-decaying potentials will also be of interest in this direction.

 Spectra of banded self-adjoint operators may be accessible with these types of techniques too.
 Either using connection coefficient matrices between matrix orthogonal polynomials \cite{damanik2008analytic}, or developing tridiagonalisation techniques are possible approaches, but the authors also consider this nothing more than conjecture at present.
 The multiplicity of the spectrum for operators with bandwidth greater than 1 appears to be a major challenge here.
+This becomes even more challenging for non-banded operators, such as Schr\"odinger operators on ${\mathbb Z}^d$ lattices.

 Lower Hessenberg operators define polynomials orthogonal with respect to Sobolev inner products \cite[pp.~40--43]{gautschi2004orthogonal}.
 Therefore, we have two families of (Sobolev) orthogonal polynomials with which we may define connection coefficient matrices, as discussed in \cite[p.~77]{golub2009matrices}.
 Whether the connection coefficient matrices (which are still upper triangular) have structure which can be exploited for studying and computing the spectra of lower Hessenberg operators is yet to be studied.